fernandopassaia/app_fullstackdemo/README.md

 * Note: This Documentation is also available in Portuguese.
 Scrool down for it.
 * Nota: Essa documentação está também disponível em Português, role pra baixo para acessar.

+* IMPORTANT: I've also recorded some Vídeos (Youtube tutorials) that shows how to RUN this app, how to prepare your envoirnment, and also explaining how this Architecture was developed.
+Links Below.

 # This is my Demo of a FullStack App using:
 .NET Core BackEnd (With Rich Arquitecture) DDD/SOLID/CQRS + WebApi.
 Web-Panel using Angular 8.2 Version with Material with Rich Arquitecture.